vojtas131/guides/gaiden/Gaiden ASS.md

 - red fight before going to akame
 - go to akame
 - after going back fight the leader before the apartment setpiece
+- (I am honestly not 100% sure if he spawns there but I believe so) On the way to boutique go to gambling hall and talk to mr. try and hit me

 > Note: We don't really need that many of the max heat items for the finale as we gonna pick eternal life option from the golden ball substory, which essentially gives you like 25 tauriner maxes (100x Nourishments).
 So either use them somewhere else when you run out of heat, or just don't pick them up at all